YU000jp/tauri-window-system/README.md

 ## Notes

+- Tauri still has an open request for programmatic monitor assignment in multi-window setups: [tauri-apps/tauri#6394](https://github.com/tauri-apps/tauri/issues/6394) - "assign a window to a specific monitor/display"
 - `WindowGeometry` currently uses outer position and outer size for persistence
 - Windows are created hidden, restored, and then shown to avoid startup flash on desktop platforms
 - `open_window` trims blank inputs before the window is built